-An office relocation is the ideal time to reassess your storage needs.
+An office relocation provides the perfect opportunity to address your storage needs.
 Do you need secure staff lockers?
-What about office supplies space, document storage, storerooms for stock?
-Remember to allow for slightly more space than you need to allow for future growth.
+What about allocating space for office supplies, storing documents and storerooms for stock?
+Remember to compensate for future growth.